xli1224/stephenmcd.github.com/_posts/2015-07-08-curiodb-a-distributed-persistent-redis-clone.md

 - databases
 ---

 Last year I started learning [Scala][scala] and [Akka][akka] for my then day-job.
 This post isn't so much about that learning experience, which is an entire topic in its own right, given the notoriously large learning curve Scala has.
-Instead I wanted to write about the project I then went ahead and built that I've called [CurioDB][curiodb] - a distributed and persistent [Redis][redis] clone!
+Instead I wanted to write about the project I then went ahead and built as part of that learning process, which I've called [CurioDB][curiodb] - a distributed and persistent [Redis][redis] clone!
 Please note that this is a toy project, hence the name "Curio", and any suitability as a drop-in replacement for Redis is purely incidental.

 ## Scala